 Interplay with proprietary systems.
 Proprietary systems often employ proprietary protocols or other proprietary standards, e.g., for storage of information.
 These standards are unknown to outsiders, and are often protected by copyright, patents, or contracts.
 In practice many of these protocols and formats are not available to implementors of FOSS.
-Note that in some cases it is even not legal to implement certain standards with FOSS, since the licensing terms do not allow this.
+Note that in some cases it is even not legal to implement certain standards with FOSS, since the licensing terms do not allow this.58 relations.
+See http://en.wikipedia.org/wiki/Fear,uncertainty_and_doubt; accessed August 10, 2010.

-On the other hand, since a substantial part of the users uses FOSS-based systems or systems developed by another provider, software providers need to open up in order not relations.
-See http://en.wikipedia.org/wiki/Fear,\uncertainty\and\doubt; accessed August 10, 2010.
 56. See Rahemipour (2010); Rahemipour and Effenberger (2010) for practical recommendations how OpenOffice can be adjusted to fit into a business environment.